 To solve any numerical ability question, candidates need to know a set of formulas for each topic which make solving the questions easier and time-saving.
-This, given below are a few formulas which will help candidates with the same and let them solve the mixture and alligation questions more conveniently:
+This, given below are a few formulas that will help candidates with the same and let them solve the mixture and allegation questions more conveniently:

 - The basic formula which is used to find the ratio in which the ingredients are mixed is